 To ensure that your site and ad layout remain compliant across all devices you should test your website on different devices (desktop, tablets & mobile).

-In my case, the violation was related to how my ads were showing on mobile screen, that’s why you should pay attention to how your ad layout are showing across all devices.
+In my case, the violation was related to how my ads were showing on the mobile screen, that’s why you should pay attention to how your ad layout is showing across all devices.

 4. Login to Google Adsense and click on “Mark resolved”

 Once you have done the required changes on your website, log into your Adsense account and click on the “Marked resolved” button.
 Tick the box that says: “I have made changes to yourwebsite.com to address the above violation and checked the rest of my site for compliance”, then choose what changes you have made (removed ads, removed content, edited content ..etc) and Click on “submit”